2019 CONCACAF U-17 Championship: Draw

-The draw for the group stage took place on 19 February 2019, 11:00 EST (UTC−5), at the CONCACAF Headquarters in Miami.
+The draw for the group stage took place on 19 February 2019, 11:00 EST (UTC−5), at the CONCACAF Headquarters in Miami, Florida, United States.
 The sixteen teams were drawn into four groups of four teams.
 Based on the CONCACAF Men's Under-17 Ranking, the top four ranked teams were seeded into position one of each group, while the remaining twelve teams were distributed in the other pots, as follows:

 Squads

 Players born on or after 1 January 2002 were eligible to compete.

 Group stage

 The top three teams in each group advanced to the round of 16, where they were joined by the four teams advancing from the qualifying round.

 The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
 If tied on points, tiebreakers were applied in the following order: